ToshioCP/Gtk4-tutorial/src/sec9.src.md

 `61,104c62,66` means that 44 (=104-61+1) lines are changed to 5 (=66-62+1) lines.
 Therefore, 39 lines are reduced.
-Using a ui file not only shortens C source files, but also makes the widgets' structure clear.
+Using a UI file not only shortens C source files, but also makes the widgets' structure clear.

 Now I'll show you the `app_open` function in the C file `tfe3.c`.